nasa-nccs-cds/eis_smce/README.md

 # eis_smce
-Application and utilities to support the NASA Earth Information System
+Applications and utilities to support the NASA Earth Information System

 Conda Setup
 ---------------